island-is/handbook/docs/api-design-guide/design-principles/rpc-resource-oriented-design.md

 When designing an API, consider the following (roughly in logical order):

-- The resources (nouns) the API will provide
+- The resources (nouns) the API will provide.
-- The relationships and hierarchies between those resources
+- The relationships and hierarchies between those resources.
-- The schema of each resource
+- The schema of each resource.
 - The methods (verbs) each resource provides, relying as much as possible on the standard verbs.